Frequently Asked Questions

 Are the students grouped together by age?

-At Nature's Schoolhouse, we embrace a bit of a "one-room schoolhouse" style, where students from K through 8th grade play and learn together in a dynamic, mixed-age environment.
+At Nature's Schoolhouse, we embrace a bit of a "one-room schoolhouse" style, where all of our students play and learn together in a dynamic, mixed-age environment.
 During core academics, we do break students up into smaller cohorts, based on age, where students can focus on age-appropriate activities and lessons in smaller groups.
 This approach fosters a sense of community, encourages peer learning, and allows for individualized attention within our learning space.

 What curriculum do you use?